aa-fiu-classes/cnt-4713-web/project-1-accio-server-simplified.md

 ## Simplified Server Specification

-The server application MUST be implemented in `server.py` Python file, accepting two command-line arguments:
+The server application MUST be implemented in `server-s.py` Python file, accepting two command-line arguments:

-    $ ./server.py <PORT>
+    $ python3 server-s.py <PORT>

 - `<PORT>`: port number on which server will listen on connections.
 The server must accept connections coming from any interface.

-For example, the command below should start the server listening on port `5000` and saving received files in the directory `/save`.
+For example, the command below should start the server listening on port `5000`.

-    $ ./server.py 5000
+    $ python3 server.py 5000

 **Requirements**:

 - The server must open a listening socket on the specified in the command line port number on all interfaces.
-In order to do that, you should hard-code `0.0.0.0` as a host/ip in `socket.bind` method.
+In order to do that, you should hard-code `0.0.0.0` as a host/IP in `socket.bind` method.

 - The server should gracefully process an incorrect port number and exit with a non-zero error code.
 In addition to exit, the server must print out on standard error (using `sys.stderr.write()`) an error message that starts with `ERROR:` string.

 - The server should exit with code zero when receiving `SIGQUIT`, `SIGTERM`, `SIGINT` signal

 - The server should be able to accept multiple connections sequentially (i.e., accept one connection, process it, close connection; accept another one, etc.)

+- The server should be able to handle up toe 10 simultaneous connections in a graceful fashion: not rejecting next connection, but processing it as soon as done with the previous one

+  * To test, you can `telnet` to your server from multiple consoles.
+None should be rejected, but only one should display `accio` command at a time.
+As soon as you done with one telnet session, `accio` should appear in another console.

 - The server must assume an error if no data received from the client for over `10 seconds`.
 It should abort the connection and write a single `ERROR` string instead of number of bytes read.